 Recipe ingredients presented on a bamboo serving tray; vegetables & herbs, raw beef, fresh lime juice, sesame oil, fish sauce, and palm sugar.
 Most ingredients are in plastic cups or clay cups.

-• Green onions, coriander (cilantro) – Garnishing to add a touch of freshness.
-Mint leaves or Thai basil can be used too, feel free to customize.
+• Green onions, coriander (cilantro) – Fresh herbs with herbal notes; mint or Thai basil can be used as alternatives.

-• Sesame oil – Sesame oil adds a rich, nutty flavor to the dressing.
+• Sesame oil – Adds a nutty depth to the dressing; a little goes a long way.

 One image shows a steak being grilled over charcoal, and another image shows a knife slicing it into thin slices.